isledge/MBRCE-AAE/README.md

 <p align="center">
   <img src="https://user-images.githubusercontent.com/32597777/154885103-89758685-8e4b-4674-a340-823d2a5b252f.jpg" width="900"><br>
-Example style transfer results for an MBRCE-AAE.
-The goal is to transfer coarse facial features from the source images on the top row to the target images in the left column.
-Here, we have trained the network on the CelebA face dataset at 256x256 resolution.
+Style mixture results when using the CelebA dataset (256x256 resolution).
+We consider seven source images, shown in the top row.
+For each image, we want to transfer high-level characteristics to three target images, shown in the left-most column.
+Such characteristics include facial pose and shape, hair parting style, nose shape and size, amongst other attributes.
+We do this by mapping to and from the latent space learned by the MBRCE-AAEs and a space of characteristics.
+The characteristic space specifies where, in the latent space, the style-mixed sample should be drawn.
+This sample can then be fed to the MBRCE-AAE decoder to produce an image.
 </p>

 Here, we have only shown the coarse transfer results.

+In both cases, the results suggest that a smoothly varying perceptual embedding distribution has been learned by this point in training.
+If the MBRCE-AAEs did not learn such a distribution, then we would expect to see significant artifacts in the interpolations.
+Likewise, we would expect many errors in the style mixture results, such as large pose discrepancies, poorly transferred facial expressions, and incorrect hair styles.

 These results are the state of the art for adversarial autoencoder networks.
+The corresponding MBRCE-AAE had an FID of 14.72 for CelebA while the best known score for adversarial latent autoencoders (ALAEs) is 19.21.
+The FID scores for many other benchmark datasets, like Flickr Faces, Animal Faces, LSUN Bedroom, LSUN Living room, and LSUN Dining room, are reported in our paper.
+We report FID scores that are over twenty-five percent better than ALAEs with no change to the underlying architecture.
+These results also are on roughly par with generative-adversarial networks from two to three years ago.
+Most top GANs, nowadays, produce FID scores of 2 to 7 on these datasets.

-They are on roughly par with generative-adversarial networks from two to three years ago.
-As we will show in an upcoming paper, the FID score can be nearly halved by integrating data augmentation processes within the stochastic game played by the network.
-This substantially improves all aspects of the generated results presented above.
+As we will show in an upcoming paper, the FID scores of a modified MBRCE-AAE can be reduced to anywhere from 8 to 11 for many benchmark datasets.
+This is done by integrating data augmentation processes within the stochastic game played by the network.
+It is also achieved by altering the adversarial autoencoder network architecture and intelligently compressing the Gram matrix representation.
+Achieving this lower FID score substantially improves all aspects of the generated results presented above.

 ## Acknowledgements